HartmanDev/WimP/Demo/README.md

 BE CAREFULL WITH X & Y. They are NOT logical.

-"Saisir X puis Y de l'objet" : Writes the X and Y position of the "hunter" or "mobile".
+"Saisir X puis Y de l'objet" : Writes the X and Y position of the "hunter" or "mobile".<br />
 "Saisir X puis Y de la destination" : Writes the X and Y position of the "prey or "destination".

 HOW TO ADD MAPS:
-You can add as many maps as you wish by adding them directly in the code of Form1.cs like this.

-initialize an Int[,] array with a name, MyArray for example and put the values in like this:
+initialize an Int[,] array with a name, MyArray for example and put the values in.

     - (it has to be rectangular)
     - 1 is a wall
     - 0 is a possible path

 Then in Form1_Load, add your MyArray in the List like this : <<-- ListeDesMaps.Add(MyArray); -->>

 Example:

     private int[,] tmap2 =
         {